 The K-5 Religious Education Program at St. Anne Parish strives to catechize our children about the Catholic faith, to develop and strengthen their relationship with Jesus Christ, and provide a strong base for their life-long journey of discipleship.
 The program also includes formation and preparation for the sacraments of Baptism (when applicable), First Reconciliation, and First Communion.
 This is typically done in a classroom setting using a variety of teaching techniques.
-Grade 1-5 lessons are based on the Alive in Christ textbooks from Our Sunday Visitor.
-Kindergarten uses leaflets from the Allelu! program.
+Grade 1-5 lessons are based on the Discover! program and The Catholic Children’s Bible from Saint Mary’s Press.
+Kindergarten uses leaflets from Our Sunday Visitor’s Allelu! program.

 Through a combination of weekly attendance at Mass, daily prayer, service in the community, regular attendance at RE classes, and review of the lessons at home, a student that is catechized in the RE Program throughout their elementary school years should finish 5th grade with a basic understanding and knowledge of the following areas:

 - Revelation: basic teachings and Traditions of the Catholic Church; key stories of Scripture

 - Trinity: beliefs about God the Father, Son, and Holy Spirit; Creed; prayer

 - Jesus Christ: miracles, teachings, and life of Jesus (Paschal Mystery); Real Presence